 Here is a link to my vendor list which includes my hair and makeup recommendations: https://aliciamink.com/vendor-recommendations

-For brides, I personally prefer long, pattern-free, light colored, flowing dresses, they add a hint of romanticism and movement to photographs whereas short dresses seem a little more stiff.
+For brides, long, pattern-free, light colored, flowing dresses, are always a safe bet!
+They add a hint of romanticism and movement to photographs whereas short dresses seem a little more stiff.
 My usual rule of thumb is that if you can wear the outfit to your office on a regular workday, don't wear it to your engagement session!
-On that note, engagement photos are a wonderful opportunity to wear something that really stands out and is fabulous.
+On that note, engagement photos are a wonderful opportunity to wear something that really stands out and is fabulous and unique.
 Wearing an outfit that you think is boring or unflattering won't do you any favors, so make sure to choose things that make you feel great!
 When you feel your best, you're less inhibited and more likely to love the way you look in your photos, so take the extra time to get items tailored for your body the way it is TODAY for a perfect fitted look that you won't be tugging at in every photo.
 For grooms, nice khakis and a light blue, grey, or white button up always look great and timeless!
+Grooms also look great in very dressed up look like a suit!